bjcairns/minimal-r-project-with-make/README.md

 Creation of this repository was motivated by blog posts by [Karl Broman](http://kbroman.org/minimal_make/) and [Jon Zelner](http://www.jonzelner.net/statistics/make/reproducibility/2016/06/01/makefiles/) about using make and Makefiles with R, with additional inspiration on the incorporation of dummy tests from the [r-lcfd](https://github.com/sloria/r-lcfd) repository by Steven Loria.

-This repository contains a minimal functioning R project using `make`.
-More in-depth examples can be found via the blog posts linked above, or the [example-r-analysis](https://github.com/klmr/example-r-analysis) repository, by Konrad Rudolph.
+More in-depth examples of using make and Makefiles with R can be found via the blog posts linked above, or the [example-r-analysis](https://github.com/klmr/example-r-analysis) repository, by Konrad Rudolph.

 ## Basic usage